 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-You will then be able to go home or be taken to your hospital room.
-You may need to breathe through your mouth until the nasal packings are removed by your healthcare provider.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
 A healthcare provider may remove your bandages soon after surgery to check your wound.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You have a fever.

 - You get a cold or the flu.